History of the Brooklyn Nets: 2001–2004: Making the finals

-In the Eastern Conference semifinals, they defeated the Charlotte Hornets four games to one to advance to the Eastern Conference Championship for the first time.
+In the conference semifinals, they defeated the Charlotte Hornets four games to one to advance to the conference finals for the first time.
 They faced the Boston Celtics.
 This series is remembered for Kidd having his left eye swollen shut diving for a loose ball in game; he received 32 stitches.
 After they won game one, the Nets lost game two at home.
 In game three, the Nets led by 21 going into the fourth, but a Celtic comeback gave the Celtics a 94–90 victory and a 2–1 series lead.
 In game four, played on Memorial Day afternoon in Boston, the Nets led most of the way, but the Celtics tied the game with a minute remaining.
 However, the Nets made enough plays at the end of the game to win—Harris made two free throws with 6.6 seconds left and when Paul Pierce missed two free throws that would have tied the game with 1 second left, the series was tied at two games each.
 In game five, the Nets went on a 20–1 run early in the fourth quarter to coast to a 103–92 victory and a 3–2 lead in the series.
-In game 6, Van Horn's three pointer off a Kittles pass with 50 seconds left in the game clinched the Nets their first Eastern Conference Championship, four games to two.
+In game 6, Van Horn's three pointer off a Kittles pass with 50 seconds left in the game clinched the Nets their first conference championship, four games to two.
 In the 2002 NBA Finals, the Nets were swept by Shaquille O'Neal, Kobe Bryant and the Los Angeles Lakers.